Matt Nathanson: At the Point

 Upon deciding that the major label world was not for him, Nathanson got out of his contract with Universal Records and released "At the Point."
 Recorded live over the course of 3 nights at The Point in Bryn Mawr, PA in June 2005, it was Nathanson's only live album until his 2020 release Live in Paradise: Boston.
-This record was released in April 2006 and debuted at #29 on the Billboard Heatseekers chart the week of its release.
+This record was released in April 2006 and debuted at No. 29 on the Billboard Heatseekers chart the week of its release.

 Some Mad Hope

 Some Mad Hope was recorded between August 2005 and March 2007 in Los Angeles, San Francisco and Cotati, CA. The album was made independently, and Nathanson partnered with Vanguard Records for its release in August 2007.
-It debuted at #60 on the Billboard Top 200 and was on the charts for 34 weeks.
+It debuted at No. 60 on the Billboard Top 200 and was on the charts for 34 weeks.
 Various songs on the record were placed on television shows, including CSI, One Tree Hill, Private Practice, Melrose Place, 90210, Vampire Diaries, and American Idol.

-Singles included "Come On Get Higher" (peaked at #2 at Triple A, #9 at Hot AC, #3 at Mainstream AC and #19 at Pop), "Car Crash" (peaked at #12 at Triple A, and #29 at Hot AC), "Falling Apart" (peaked #29 at Hot AC), and "All We Are" (peaked at #26 at Triple A).
+Singles included "Come On Get Higher" (peaked at No. 2 at Triple A, No. 9 at Hot AC, No. 3 at Mainstream AC and No. 19 at Pop), "Car Crash" (peaked at No. 12 at Triple A, and No. 29 at Hot AC), "Falling Apart" (peaked No. 29 at Hot AC), and "All We Are" (peaked at No. 26 at Triple A).

 Some Mad Hope has sold over 300,000 copies, and "Come On Get Higher" went platinum, selling over 1.8 million in single sales.